Grant Shapps: Member of Parliament

+Shadow housing minister

+In June 2007, Shapps became shadow minister for housing and planning.

 He was Shadow Housing Minister during the period of the last four Labour government housing ministers.
-During this period of opposition he argued in favour of a community-up approach to solving the housing crisis and warned against top-down Whitehall driven housing targets, which he believed had failed in the past.
+During this period of opposition, he argued in favour of a community-up approach to solving the housing crisis and warned against top-down Whitehall-driven housing targets, which he believed had failed in the past.

 In May 2008, Shapps was cited as one of several shadow ministers who had received cash from firms linked to their portfolios.
 The donors were originally recruited by Michael Gove who previously held the shadow housing portfolio.
 The Conservative Party said shadow ministers had not been influenced by donations.
 "Some Conservative policy on housing is actually against the policy of the donors", said a Conservative spokesman.
 Shadow ministers are allowed to receive donations from organisations covered by their brief as long as the person has a company in the UK or lives in the UK.
 The Commissioner exonerated all Shadow Cabinet members involved.

 In April 2009, Shapps launched the Conservative Party's ninth green paper on policy, "Strong Foundations".
 In early 2010 Shapps published a series of six speeches in a pamphlet called "Home Truths".

-Minister of State for Housing and Local Government
+Minister of state for housing and local government

-In May 2010, Shapps became Minister of State for Housing and Local Government within the Communities and Local Government department and immediately repealed Home Information Pack (HIP) legislation.
-He chaired the Cross-Ministerial Working Group on Homelessness which includes ministers from eight Government departments.
+In May 2010,after the formation of the Cameron–Clegg coalition, Shapps became minister of state for housing and local government within the Communities and Local Government department and immediately repealed Home Information Pack (HIP) legislation.
+He chaired the Cross-Ministerial Working Group on Homelessness, which includes ministers from eight government departments.
 The group introduced 'No Second Night Out', a policy designed to prevent rough sleeping nationwide.

-As Minister of State for Housing, Shapps promoted plans for flexible rent and controversially ended automatic lifetime social tenancies.
-He also introduced the New Homes Bonus which rewarded councils for building more homes.
+As minister of state for housing, Shapps promoted plans for flexible rent and controversially ended automatic lifetime social tenancies.
+He also introduced the New Homes Bonus, which rewarded councils for building more homes.
 He denied claims that changes in Housing Benefit rules would be unfair claiming that ordinary people could no longer afford some of the homes paid for by the £24bn Housing Benefit bill.
 Shapps championed Tenant Panels.

-At the 2011 party conference, Shapps backed the expansion of right to buy with the income being spent on replacing the sold housing with new affordable housing on a one for one basis.
+At the 2011 party conference, Shapps backed the expansion of right to buy with the income being spent on replacing the sold housing with new affordable housing on a one-for-one basis.

 In 2012, Shapps launched StreetLink – a website and phone app for the public to bring help to rough sleepers.